neagra12/mnemo-chapter-agent/cmods/student/02_ices/mod2_ice11_Admin_Joke.md

     * Process Lead: `@github-userZ`
     * QA Crew: `@github-userA`
 * **Summary of Work:** [1-2 sentence summary, e.g., "Refactored the app to use .env files, added a 'flask init-admin' command, and built an admin-only 'Edit Joke' feature using form and template inheritance."]
 * **Evidence & Reflection:** This was our first time using inheritance.
-How did extending `JokeForm` and `edit_joke.html` make this feature faster to build?
-What lesson does the "decoupled" `justification` field teach us?
+How might extending `JokeForm` and `edit_joke.html` impact our ability to maintain this code base overtime?
+We added the `justification` field at this point in the project to demonstrate that a decoupled front-end and back-end allows greater flexability.
+However, what are the trade-offs of this approach?
 ```